kevinali1/fund_methodology/README.md

 fund_methodology
 ================

-Collection of fund methodology chapters written in markdown
+Collection of fund methodology chapters written in sphinx